- About Early Help

 The forms associated with the C4C phases are as follows:

-- The Conversation 4 Change (Word, 75KB), which shapes our identification and analysis of need and supports us in identifying the areas the TAF and family are looking for support with
+- Conversation 4 Change (Word, 75KB), which shapes our identification and analysis of need and supports us in identifying the areas the TAF and family are looking for support with

-- The Checking in on Change (Word, 73KB), which allows us to review our progress with the family and ensure that their journey is captured fully.
+- Checking in on Change (Word, 73KB), which allows us to review our progress with the family and ensure that their journey is captured fully.
 We would also use this to inform the future roadmap with the family

 - Successes achieved are noted in the Celebrate and Sustain Change (Word, 61KB) document, which then also clarifies any continued support needed to sustain change, as the family step down to universal services

 At this time we do not require that the C4C forms are used when requesting a service from the Early Help Service – these are here to allow you to see what will be used by the service to work with families.

 Families appropriate for C4C are those with additional needs, which cannot be met by universal settings, or emerging concerns that the family may need support from Children’s Services.
 Essentially, these are those families who are below the Tier 3 statutory threshold for a Child in Need of Safeguarding and Support or a targeted service - please see the LSCB Needs Thresholds Guidance (PDF, 1MB) for more information.